jeniyat/WNUT_2020_NER/data/test_data_2020/Readme.md

 	[e.g., ‘OSU_NLP’ team must submit the predictions in ‘OSU_NLP.zip’]
 ```

 The zipped file should contain the predictions on these 111 protocols.
-You can submit your prediction in any format: [conll](../../data#the-conll-format) / [standoff](../../data#the-standoff-format).
+You can submit your predictions in any format: [conll](../../data#the-conll-format) / [standoff](../../data#the-standoff-format).

 If you choose to submit predictions as standoff format below is the required directory structure.